pauldoescyber/ActiveDirectoryLab/README.md

     </li>
   <br />
   <br />

+  # Renaming the PC
   <li>The next step will be to rename the PC, Right click start Menu > System > Click rename this PC(Easiest way to do this you can still go the longer route via settings and about).We can opt to name this "DC"(for domain controller) click Next and Click Restart Now.
         <img src="https://github.com/pauldoescyber/ActiveDirectoryLab/assets/172483061/c8360b5d-fdc2-47f9-9b6b-3f2abb0d0078" height ="80%" width ="90%" alt ="Renaming PC">
     </li>

   <br />
   <br />
       <li>The next step will be assign an IP address to our internal NIC as well as our DNS server.We will click on the ethernet ICON on the taskbar on the bottom and navigate to our two NICS(by clicking on change adapter options).Follow the steps in the image